“Ask me a Question. I am an artist.”

 Works by Enrique Marinez Celaya, Ledelle Moe in background

 A young family queued up behind me at the artist’s desk, so I moved on, but with a feeling of excitement about the encounter.
-Art has the ability to impact our ideas and emotions, even our physical sensations, to make us feel a connection with the larger world, and to expand the ideas and experiences we hold inside, but the personal interaction with a PAMM teaching artist to prompt my thinking was necessary in creating affinity with the art.
+Art has the ability to impact our ideas and emotions, even our bodily sensations, to make us feel a connection with the larger world, and to expand the ideas and experiences we hold inside, but the personal interaction with a PAMM teaching artist to prompt my thinking was necessary in creating affinity with the art.

 Consider the typical docent experience.
-Museums usually don’t pay their docents to give tours and interact with the public, so they are volunteers.
+Museums usually don’t pay their docents to give tours and interact with the public, so they must be volunteers.
 Who can afford to do this work?
 Wealthy retired folks.
 By not paying those who interact on the front lines, museums immediately set up an age and class conflict between audience and institution.
 But what if museums actually paid artists full-time to engage with audience, talk about the work in a personal and maker-centric way, teach classes, encourage and answer questions, plan creative programming, and build a sense of authentic hospitality?

 Horizontes by Elizabet Cerviño